 Every Treatment Doesn't Fit Everybody

-Addiction professionals frequently call for the patient to fit the treatment when it shouId be the other way around.
-Client-Driven Focused Therapy is an unbiased and personalized approach geared to fit the patient.
+Addiction professionals frequently call for the patient to fit the treatment rather than the other way around.
+Client-Driven Focused Therapy is an unbiased, personalized approach geared to fit the patient.

 This technique is an alternative to the many programs that relentlessly try to steer each patient into the same treatment and support groups (a "my way or the highway" approach).